Esther Valentine: Storylines

 Esther ends up leaving her job at the Chancellor Mansion, unable to deal with Colin, who she claims was making passes at her, though this was never proven.
 She takes a job as a barista at Crimson Lights under owner Dylan McAvoy.

 Jill, realizing how much she misses Esther, hires her back, and she now works as the housekeeper at Chancellor Mansion once again.

 Reception

 Tommy Garrett of Canyon News praised Linder's portrayal of Esther when the character was grieving over the loss of Katherine Chancellor in 2008.
 Garrett wrote: "She’s bringing the show the much needed and deserved attention it’s been wanting for months with a role that continues getting better by the day."
 He added that continually she "amazes" audiences and critics with her performance.
+In 2019, writers from Soap Opera Digest praised Linder's performance of Esther reuniting with Chloe, which they cited as one of the most memorable performances in American soap operas of 2019.